UoB-COMSM0110/2024-group-11/README.md

 ### Developers and users stories
 1. Game Developers and Designers
-- As a developers, I want a robust game engine that supports both 2D and 3D graphics, allowing for flexible and visually stunning gameplay
+- As a developer, I want a robust game engine that supports both 2D and 3D graphics, allowing for flexible and visually stunning gameplay.
-- As a developers, I want an efficient debugging tool that provides real-time insights into the game's performance, helping me identify and fix issues quickly
+- As a developer, I want an efficient debugging tool that provides real-time insights into the game's performance, helping me identify and fix issues quickly.
-- As a developers, I want an easy-to-use scripting language that allows rapid prototyping and iteration of game mechanics, enhancing the development workflow
+- As a developer, I want an easy-to-use scripting language that allows rapid prototyping and iteration of game mechanics, enhancing the development workflow.
-- As a developers, I want a comprehensive multilayer framework that supports various modes (co-op, competitive) and provides tools for seamless online integration
+- As a developer, I want a comprehensive multilayer framework that supports various modes (co-op, competitive) and provides tools for seamless online integration.
-- As a developers, I want documentation that is clear, concise, and regularly updated, enabling me to understand and implement new features without unnecessary delays
+- As a developer, I want documentation that is clear, concise, and regularly updated, enabling me to understand and implement new features without unnecessary delays.

 2. Players (End Users)
 - As a player, I want the game to have the feature of saving the current progress so that I can restore the status after shutting down the game.
 - As a player, I want the game to be challenging.
-- As a player, I want the game have a multiplayer mode to play with friends.
+- As a player, I want the game to have a multiplayer mode to play with friends.

 With user-driven development in mind, we sought to create several user stories to lay out what we believed the game should achieve and what would be expected.
 We developed a stakeholder model where we split up users into groups and delivered curated user stories to outline the game's needs.
 We focused primarily on ourselves as game developers and designers, and we came up with several requirements for the final product, including a robust game engine, an efficient debugging tool, an easy-to-use scripting language, a comprehensive multiplayer framework and clear documentation.